marcoslar/marcoslar.com/setup.md

 ## Software

 I do like to keep dependencies at a minimum, so these days I try to run as much as I can in virtual machines.
-Nevertheless this is a list of some programs I have installed in my machine:
+Nevertheless, this is a list of some programs I have installed in my machine:

 - IntelliJ IDEA (e.g., Goland, PyCharm)
 - Vim